BruceAko/fbclock/README.md

 I've taken some trouble to minimize the amount of work done when the display refreshes, but there's still a fair amount of math and data-pushing.
 With the second-hand drawn, and a 300x300 display size, `fbclock` uses 0.5%-1.5% CPU on a Raspberry Pi 3.

 It should go without saying that, to use this utility, the user must have read/write access to the framebuffer.
 It's designed to run in an environment without X or any graphical desktop -- if you have X running, then you have far better options than this.

-## Legal, etc

-`fbclock` is copyright (c)2020 Kevin Boone, and distributed under the terms of the GNU Public Licence, version 3.0.
-Essentially that means you may use the software however you wish, so long as the source code continues to be made available, and the original author is acknowledged.
-There is no warranty of any kind.

 ## Revision history